mh2753/cassata-io/README.md

 **Application Id**: Name of the application generating the event.

-**Event**: An arbitrary JSON payload that is sent to the destination URL at the time of expiry.
+**Event**: This is the body of the HTTP request that will be sent to the destination URL.
+Can be any arbitrary JSON string.

 **Expiry**: The UNIX timestamp of the time when this event should be emitted by the worker.